-- 4.1 For oil residues a sludge tank is to be provided.
-For equipment and dimensioning of sludge tanks, see Section 7, E. - 4.2 A self-priming pump is to be provided for sludge discharge to reception facilities.
+- 4.2 A self-priming pump is to be provided for sludge discharge to reception facilities.
 The capacity of the pump shall be such that the sludge tank can be emptied in a reasonable time.
-The utilization of a bilge pump for sludge discharge is permissible. - 4.3 A separate discharge line is to be provided for discharge of fuel/oil residues to reception facilities. - 4.4 Where incinerating plants are used for fuel and oil residues, compliance is required with Section 9 and with the TL Rules Guidelines for the Design, Manufacture, Equipment, Installation and Testing of Incinerators on Board Seagoing Ships and for the Performance of Type Tests of Incinerators.
+The utilization of a bilge pump for sludge discharge is permissible. - 4.3 A separate discharge line is to be provided for discharge of fuel/oil residues to reception facilities. - 4.4 Where incinerating plants are used for fuel and oil residues, compliance is required with Section 9 and with the TL Rules - Guidelines for the Design, Manufacture, Equipment, Installation and Testing of Incinerators on Board Seagoing Ships and for the Performance of Type Tests of Incinerators.

-P. Ballast Systems
+Ρ. Ballast Systems